dataflowg/g-audio/README.md

 ![Supported data types](images/g-audio-data-types.png?raw=true "Supported data types")

 #### Malleable VIs and broken wires
-If you have broken wires in to a malleable VI which you know shouldn't be broken, try hold Ctrl and click the run arrow.
+If a malleable VI has broken wire inputs and errors about unsupported types, even though the type is supported, try hold Ctrl and click the run arrow.
 This will force LabVIEW to recompile the VI, and should hopefully fix those broken wires.

-## Playback and Capture
+## Playback and Capture Buffering
 The underlying mechanism for playback and capture is a callback made from the backend, where it requests the next block of audio data to be sent to the audio device, or the next available block read from the audio device.

 The diagram below shows the audio data flow during playback.
 The functions `Playback Audio.vim` and the backend callback run asynchronously.
 The ring buffer sits between the two, and keeps track of the next block of audio to be read (by the callback) and written (from LabVIEW).
 It's critical sufficient audio data is written to the ring buffer during playback, and read from the buffer during capture to ensure there are no audio glitches.